 I am an Alaska Native, Tlingit, one of the three tribes in Southeast Alaska.
 I was born in Juneau and raised in a village southwest from here called Kake.
 My family originates from Glacier Bay.
 I have my degree in elementary education and work for the local school district.
 I was raised by my aunts and grandmother where I learned from them the ways of my people.

 Lifelong Alaskan and mother to an awesome son.
 I’m a scuba diver extraordinaire – underwater photographer and videographer.
 In fact, I was the first person in Juneau to become certified for advanced trimix diving.
 I love wrecks and walls and have been known to pirate old bottles and steamship pottery from diving the downtown Juneau docks, and even to serve the occasional dinner or a proper tea on old steamship dinnerware.
 I retired after 33 years in the IT field and now I get to do what I wanted to do all my life.
 I cannot think of a better way to spend my retirement than sharing the amazing cold water oceans and all of it’s beauty with you!

-Annie Goodenough, Naturalist Guide
+Annie Goodenough, Boat Captain

 Ashlynn Antoni, Director of Sales and Marketing

 In 2011, I came to Alaska with plans to work a seasonal position, and when the adventure was over head off to the next new and exciting experience.
 Yet, to this day, I’m still waiting to get my fill of Juneau.
 At every turn, I find myself captivated by the breath-taking beauty of Alaska, and inspired by the incredibly kind and welcoming people.
 Being part of such a vibrant, engaged, and compassionate community is truly a privilege.

 Bob Janes, Owner / Operator